 7. 78% of Gen-Z users use the same password for several online accounts.

-Personal password reuse is the most common among Generation Z. More than three-quarters of those aged 16 to 24 admit to using the same password across multiple websites.
-The Harris Poll, which surveyed 3,000 adults in the United States, found that Millennials are in this bad habit too – 67% of them rely on a single password for a number of accounts.
-It turns out that Baby Boomers are the most conscientious about their online security.
-Some 60% of people from this age group have a habit of password recycling.
+Personal password reuse is the most common among Generation Z. Over three-quarters of those aged 16 to 24 admit to using the same password across multiple websites.
+The Harris Poll revealed account password statistics by surveying 3,000 adults in the United States.
+It has been found that Millennials are in this bad habit, too.
+67% of them rely on a single password for several accounts.
+Baby Boomers are the most conscientious about their online security.
+Some 60% of people from this age group habitually recycle passwords.

 9. 57% of people who have already been scammed in phishing attacks still haven’t changed their passwords.

-First Contact’s latest password statistics from 2019 reveal that the majority of internet users who fall prey to phishing attacks keep their passwords unchanged.
+First Contact’s password statistics for 2021 revealed that most internet users who fall prey to phishing attacks keep their passwords unchanged.
 This puts them at a huge risk of becoming victims of other cyberattacks, especially if they don’t have different passwords for other accounts.
-The best case scenario for victims is that they will lose some money.
+The best-case scenario for victims is that they will lose some money.
 The worst case would be a stolen identity.
 The consequences of corporate phishing attacks are even more dire.
-Just one naive employee can open the door to the company network, exposing it to a data breach that would cause thousands of password breaches and leaks of other types of data.
+Just one naive employee can open the door to the company network, exposing it to a data breach that would cause thousands of password breaches and other data leaks.

 If you work in media or advertising, you can’t live without a password manager.
-It takes a computer processor to remember passwords for 97 accounts that media managers and advertisers use.
-They manage multiple clients so they need to memorize more than just their own social media passwords.
+According to the latest password stats, a computer processor remembers passwords for 100 media managers’ and advertisers’ accounts.
+They manage multiple clients, so they need to memorize more than just their social media passwords.
 They also use passwords for sites and apps for team communication, project management, and productivity tracking.
-Government employees also have a lot to memorize – about 54 different passwords for their work operations.
+Government employees also have much to memorize – about 54 different passwords for their work operations.

-11. In the future, 57% of internet users would prefer a passwordless method of protecting their identity.
+11. In a 2020 report, 56% of internet users would prefer a passwordless method of protecting their identity.

-Taking into account the number of forgotten and stolen passwords out there, this doesn’t come as a surprise.
+Considering the number of forgotten and stolen passwords, this doesn’t come as a surprise when we look at password hacking statistics.
 People have a hard time coming up with passwords that work.
 And when they create strong passcodes, they tend to forget them easily.
 If we came up with another way of proving our identity when entering websites and software products, six out of 10 users would gladly embrace the change.